DECEMBER/JANUARY BOOKS ARE Now closed.

 But let's be honest... most of what I wear is vintage or thrifted.
 If someone has worn it threadbare, if it has holes and a story, if it's black, white, grey, navy, denim, or red.... yes, please.

-If you have a reasonable question that you'd like answered, please feel free to ask in the form above! xx k
+If you have a reasonable question that you'd like answered, please feel free to ask in the form below! xx k